-Compared to other floating treatment wetlands available on the market, Biomatrix Floating Ecosystems:
+Compared to other floating treatment wetlands available on the market, Biomatrix Floating Ecosystems are:

-Are easy to incorporate into any landscape design and are extremely easy to install.
+Quick to incorporate into any landscape design and are incredibly easy to install.

-The islands are sold by component pieces that join easily together to create innumerable combinations and sizes of floating islands and shoreline extensions.
+We sell these islands by component pieces that join quickly together to create countless combinations and sizes of floating islands and shoreline extensions.
 Like Lego for Wetlands!
 One to two people can easily pick up a planted component piece for an efficient installation.

-Robust materials are designed to be functional for many years.
+Made of robust materials designed to be functional for many years.

-The frame of the island is a sealed HDPE tube known as a Thermo-fused Tough Float™ that is self floating and supports internal layers of material for structure and wicking.
+The frame of the island is a sealed HDPE tube known as a Thermo-fused Tough Float™ that is self-floating and supports internal layers of material for structure and wicking.
 Within the island structure is a flexible hollow hose that allows for easy planting.
-Coir is used to wrap component parts, creating a tidy and functional unit.
+Coir (coconut fiber) is used to wrap parts, creating a tidy and functional unit.
 Unlike other floating islands on the market, no recycled PET bottles are used, so they are very compatible in aquatic environments and will not degrade by UV light or bird action.
 One year warranty on manufacturer’s defaults.

-Unique Biomatrix design permits successful planting of wetland and terrestrial plants.
+Designed by Biomatrix to allow successful planting of wetland and terrestrial plants.

 Many more planting opportunities, for plant layering, and understory development.
-In addition, due to the unique design, islands do not require watering (to assist with plant establishment) after launch.
+Also, due to the unique design, islands do not require watering (to assist with plant establishment) after launch.

-Intelligent design features that integrate easily into the islands.
+Intelligent features that integrate easily with the islands.

 - Bird Grazing Protection Systems are robust stainless steel fencing that clips into the corner units.
-Simply add the protective mesh (netting is not recommended) along the sides or above as a canopy, depending on the need.
-Flexible fence design allows for fence and fence free sections on the same island, so birds can rest but not denude the island while making a nest.
+Only add the protective mesh (netting is not recommended) along the sides or above as a canopy, depending on the need.
+Flexible wall design allows for some fence and fence-free sections on the same island, so birds can rest but not denude the island while making a nest.

-- Anchor kits that are user friendly, effective and designed specifically for Biomatrix Floating islands.
+- Anchor kits that are user-friendly, efficient and designed specifically for Biomatrix Floating islands.